 - How do you cope with your fatigue?
 This is really important; your doctor wants to know what kinds of things you do to help manage your fatigue, and whether you are able to rely on other people for help with it.
 If you are lacking a support system, your doctor may be able to offer you some support.

-- Can you tell your doctor how bad your fatigue is?
+- Can you rate your fatigue?
 It is important for physicians to get a sense of how the fatigue feels to the patient, so your doctor might want you to identify a number from 1 to 10 that indicates how bad it is.
+There are tools used in studies that are more complex.
 Dr. Berman admits that there are no perfect tools to measure fatigue, but she likes to use a visual analog scale that is used in other areas by rheumatologists (such as measuring joint pain) when assessing fatigue with her patients.

 Dr. Berman said it's important to help your doctor prioritize during your visits.
 She suggested writing down the top one or two issues you want to talk to your doctor about and bringing them up in the beginning of your visit, so it can focus the appointment.